 Expressive Arts Therapist

 I got married at what I consider to be the young age of 22, fulfilling a destiny that was clearly delineated for me throughout my religious, Jewish upbringing.
-Ten years, four moves, two countries and 3 kids later, I found myself in Florida, divorced and baffled about how I gotten here (both existentially and geographically) and where I was headed.
+Ten years, four moves, two countries and 3 kids later, I found myself in Florida, divorced and baffled about how I gotten here (both existentially and geographically) and confused about what to do next.
 I went back to school to get my master's degree in Mental Health Counseling and Expressive Arts Therapy (more on what that is here) to realize my dream of pursuing a career that combined social contribution, creative expression and personal development.

 With my degree in hand, along with an accumulation of experience and trainings in education, program development, music, creative movement, dance, yoga, meditation, and trauma-informed practice, I started thinking about how I was going to put it all together.
 During that time, the number of divorce people around me began to grow exponentially, and I became aware of how limited the resources are which openly address the various challenges that I, and the many others I talked to, experienced.
 And so, A (re)creative life was born.